Please read the WAIPS 2024 addenda which update the strategy. These are located under documents below

 About

-WAIPS 2024 is designed to expand its scope for engaging local industry and includes the digital technologies, and the health and medical sectors, to supply products and services to the State Government.
+The strategy expands its scope for engaging local industry, incorporating digital technologies and the health and medical sectors to supply products and services to the WA Government.
+It also addresses climate change challenges and places greater emphasis on training agency staff.

-The Department of Jobs, Tourism, Science and Innovation (JTSI) is collaborating with State Government agencies and targeted stakeholder groups to further develop the strategy's key focus areas.
+The Department of Energy and Economic Diversification (DEED) formerly the Department of Jobs, Tourism, Science and Innovation (JTSI) is working with other WA Government agencies and targeted stakeholder groups to further develop the strategy's key focus areas.

 Strategy